Colleen Bell: Work as ambassador

 On January 19, 2015, Bell arrived in Budapest, ending the 18-month absence of an American ambassador which had existed since Kounalakis departed in July 2013.
 Bell presented her credentials to President János Áder of Hungary on January 21, 2015.

 In February 2015, Bell signed an agreement that, pending ratification by both countries' legislatures, would end dual taxation of U.S. and Hungarian citizens.
 Speaking at an event held by the American Chamber of Commerce that month, Bell told a forum that transparency and predictability regarding Hungarian business laws and regulations are needed to attract U.S. investors to the country.

 Also in February, Bell spoke in support of Ukrainian sovereignty during the ongoing conflict between Ukraine, which is Hungary's northeastern neighbor, and Russia.
 Bell's comments in support of Ukraine were notable because her remarks to diplomats from NATO member states came as Russian President Vladimir Putin was visiting Budapest.

 As the European migrant crisis unfolded in 2015, with people from Syria fleeing that country's Syrian Civil War, Hungary saw the largest spike of migrants per capita from January to June.
 By October 2015, Hungary had responded by blocking its southern borders with Serbia and Croatia to prevent the influx of migrants.
 Bell spoke to the press on September 30, stating that her embassy staff had been in regular contact with the Hungarian government, non-governmental organizations and the public on the migrant issue.
 According to Bell, in addition to information sharing and logistical help, her office gave direct aid to organizations such as the Hungarian Red Cross.
 While acknowledging that Hungary's sovereignty allows it to choose how to secure its borders, she stated that the U.S. "promote[s] the humane treatment of refugees".
-She was also critical of Hungarian "anti-immigration rhetoric" in the media, stating that it "doesn't represent the Hungarian people".
+She was also critical of Hungarian media's "anti-immigration rhetoric", stating that it "doesn't represent the Hungarian people".

-In October 2015 Bell spoke at Corvinus University of Budapest, and praised Hungary's efforts to support the Ukraine during its conflict with Russia.
-In addition, she expressed appreciation for Hungary's partnership with the United States and its allies in the areas of counter-terrorism and law enforcement, and called for greater economic cooperation between the U.S. and Hungary.
+In October 2015, Bell spoke at Corvinus University of Budapest and praised Hungary's efforts to support Ukraine during its conflict with Russia.
+In addition, she expressed appreciation for Hungary's partnership with the United States and its allies in the areas of counter-terrorism and law enforcement and called for greater economic cooperation between the U.S. and Hungary.
 She also expressed concern over recent, potentially unfavorable developments in Hungary, including government corruption, a decline in press freedoms, and negative stereotypes with regard to refugees from Syria.

-Bell was awarded the Commanders Cross of the Hungarian Order of Merit for her work in strengthening the bilateral relationship between Hungary and the United States.
-Ambassador Bell served until January 20, 2017 as the United States Ambassador to Hungary.
+Bell was awarded the Middle Cross of the Hungarian Order of Merit for her work in strengthening the bilateral relationship between Hungary and the United States.
+In 2016, she also received the Dr. Iván Völgyes Award for business promotion from the American Chamber of Commerce in Hungary along with the Hungarian ambassador to the U.S. Réka Szemerkényi.

+Ambassador Bell served until January 20, 2017, as the United States Ambassador to Hungary.